Updated February 9, 2017

 Second, SoFi has a list of available schools and programs it services.
 If your school or program isn’t on that list, you won’t be eligible to refinance.

-Third, SoFi typically requires applicants to have a credit score above 700.
+Third, SoFi typically requires applicants to have excellent credit.
 It occasionally accepts co-signers – you must call to review your situation with a representative.
 However, there’s no co-signer release if you move forward with one on your loan.

 To be eligible to refinance your student loans with SoFi, you need to meet the following requirements: